JSMarsh813/Reference/projects/ppt/tpn-dev-journal-12.md

 Heres some of the links that helped me figure out how to handle getting the /n formatting to show ! https://stackoverflow.com/questions/29608841/how-do-i-store-display-paragraphs-with-mongodb

+The important snippet:

+> That isn't a problem with MongoDB, but you found out how HTML works :)
+>
+> When you submit a textarea, all newlines are simply newline characters sent to the server (\n or \r\n).
+They are stored in the database as is.
+> However, in HTML newlines are ignored and considered like spaces, when representing text (unless you wrap that in a < pre >< / pre> block).
+>
+> The solution is to replace all \n with < br /> tags.

 Twitter Post Link: https://twitter.com/Janetthedev/status/1632383852491702272 6:13 AM · Mar 5, 2023

 ---